Gorogoa: Critical response

 Prior to release, Gorogoa won the Visual Design Award at the 2012 IndieCade, and in 2013 won the Good Game Club top prize.
 The game also won the 2014 Independent Games Festival Excellence in Visual Art award for which it also received honorable mentions in the Design and Narrative categories.

 Following the full release of the game, it received generally positive reviews from critics, holding a score of 84/100 on PC and 91/100 on iOS on Metacritic.
 Reviewers particularly praised Gorogoa's illustrations and graphics.
 Sam Machkovech of Ars Technica described the game as the "prettiest hand-drawn, hand-illustrated video game ever made", and Philippa Warr, writing for PC Gamer, called it "utterly beautiful".

 Writing for The Verge, Andrew Webster praised the game's lack of frustration, rarely finding himself stuck or unable to progress with a puzzle as a result of the game's design, a sentiment echoed by Warr.
-In VentureBeat's review, Stephanie Chan praised the game's accessibility and the satisfaction of completing the puzzles.
+In VentureBeats review, Stephanie Chan praised the game's accessibility and the satisfaction of completing the puzzles.
 Rob Kershaw at Jump Dash Roll agreed, writing that Gorogoa was "beautifully illustrated" and "a marvel of game design".
 Machkovech, though, found some annoyance with puzzles which didn't have a clear solution process.

 At two to three hours, the game's length was described as "short-and-sweet" by Machkovech, albeit wishing it was longer.
 Some reviewers, such as Warr, expressed a desire to play through the game multiple times to digest the story.

 Awards and accolades

 Eurogamer ranked Gorogoa 49th on its list of the "Top 50 Games of 2017", while Polygon ranked it 35th on their list of the 50 best games of 2017.
-The game was nominated for "Best Mobile Game", "Best Puzzle Game", and "Most Innovative" in IGN's Best of 2017 Awards.
+The game was nominated for "Best Mobile Game", "Best Puzzle Game", and "Most Innovative" in IGNs Best of 2017 Awards.
 Polygon named the game among the decade's best.